 Glacier Lake Interpretive Hike

 Join your guide for a hike to Grewingk Glacier Lake.
+This is the most popular hiking trail in Kachemak Bay State Park.
 The trail crosses flat terrain and passes through tall stands of cottonwoods and spruce and across the dry outwash plain of the Grewingk Glacier.
 It ends at the broad, open beaches of the glacier lake.
 The route offers superb views of the glacier and its surrounding peaks, and the icebergs floating in the lake present great photo opportunities.